 LinkedIn provides a great way to get introduced via your network.
-Lets say I want to get an intro to Lori Goler at Facebook (I really do!), when I search I see that she is connected first degree to two people in my network: David Jones, EVP of Sales and Marketing at Shazam and Albert Cheng, EVP and CPO of Digital Media at Disney.
+Let’s say I want to get an introduction to Lori Goler at Facebook (I really do!), and when I search I see that she is connected first degree to two people in my network: David Jones, EVP of Sales and Marketing at Shazam and Albert Cheng, EVP and CPO of Digital Media at Disney.

 This is actually an unusually low number of contacts for me.
-Typically, when I am looking for an intro I get 10+ connections who know them.
-The reason is, and this is important, most of the time, I am connecting to other people in tech.
+Typically, when I am looking for an intro I get 10+ connections who know the person.
+The reason is – and this is important – most of the time, I am connecting to other people in tech.
 Since I have well over 1,000 connections I can always get to someone in tech.
 However, outside of tech my network is not strong.
-Tech HR is actually on the border of my network, thats why I only have 2 leads to Lori.
-I recently was asked for help with intros to folks in hospitality industry and its not something I can help with.
+Tech HR is actually on the border of my network, that’s why I only have 2 leads to Lori.
+I recently was asked for help with intros to folks in the hospitality industry, which is not something I can help with.

-Another interesting thing to note is Lori only has 154 connections.
-She is not a super user of LinkedIn like I am.
+Another interesting thing to note is that Lori only has 154 connections.
+She is not a super-user of LinkedIn like I am.
 This means that getting to her and getting her attention will be pretty hard.

 If you remember one thing from this post, remember this – always connect on LinkedIn with relevant people.
 Always build your network, and make sure it is up to date and relevant.